datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 Now, the formula for calculating Phi using a 2x2 contingency table is shown here.
 Phi is a symmetric measure, meaning that we can reorder the rows and columns and still get the same result, with the exception of the sign.

 The code example implements Phi as a function, which takes a 3x3 pandas dataframe representing the 2x2 contingency table with one additional row and column for the marginals.
 The python code shown here requires python 3.5 onwards as it uses type hints for clarity.
 Inside the function we first check that the dataframe has indeed the required 3x3 shape and then proceed to extract the components used in the formula.
 Python's unpacking feature can help here to write readable code.
-We use iloc to access every line of the dataframe by index, which return a 1-dimensional pandas series.
+We use iloc to access every line of the dataframe by index.
+Since we only access one row at a time iloc returns a 1-dimensional pandas series.
 Conveniently a pandas series can be unpacked straight away.
 Finally we simply calculate Phi as given by the formula above.

 ---